Docs

 The Frigg Docker image has the ability to do the initial setup of your repository, using a script within the container.
 To do this, do the following:

-4. Make sure you set the frigg_tag variable within the Makefile to the desired Frigg version, e.g. latest
+variable within the Makefile to the desired Frigg version, e.g.latest

 Now you should have the necessary files in order to start using Frigg.
 If you are unable to access the Docker image, you might lack the correct authentication, for this, contact the Frigg support team.